mohsenim/persianp/README.md

 ### More Information / Citing This Toolbox
 Please cite the paper below if you use the Persianp toolbox in your research.
 It also provides more information about the toolbox.

-> Mahdi Mohseni, Javad Ghofrani, Heshaam Faili
+> Mahdi Mohseni, Javad Ghofrani, and Heshaam Faili.
-> Persianp: A Persian Text Processing Toolbox
+> "Persianp: A Persian Text Processing Toolbox".
-> International Conference on Intelligent Text Processing and Computational Linguistics CICLing 2016: Computational Linguistics and Intelligent Text Processing pp 75-87
+> International Conference on Intelligent Text Processing and Computational Linguistics CICLing 2016: Computational Linguistics and Intelligent Text Processing, pp 75-87.

 Bibtex citation: